 If that’s the case, a paycheck advance could be the answer.
 By giving your employees some or all of their next paycheck early, you limit your business’s potential loss to the amount of one paycheck, and it’s a simpler solution than a formal employee loan.

 Does your business offer 401(k) plans to your employees?
 If so, check into whether the plan is a “qualified plan” that might let participants borrow against their holdings.
 According to the IRS, in a qualified plan, “the maximum amount that the plan can permit as a loan is (1) the greater of $10,000 or 50% of your vested account balance, or (2) $50,000, whichever is less.”
 Note that the employee will be charged interest on the loan, and the loan must be repaid within five years.

 Ask your employee why they need the loan.
-Borrowing money for a one-time unexpected or emergency expense in one thing, but constant overspending and living without a budget may lead to a long road of being pestered to borrow more money.
+Borrowing money for a one-time unexpected or emergency expense is one thing, but constant overspending and living without a budget may lead to a long road of being pestered to borrow more money.

-Have your employee sign a Promissory Note.
+Have your employee sign a promissory note.
 Include the loan’s details—like total amount—and repayment terms—like payment amount, payment frequency, interest rate, and what happens in case of default.

 Make sure that any loans from your business are recorded “on the books” so loan payments made by your employee aren’t mistakenly identified as business income.